salixzs/AspNetCore.TitlePage/README.md

 > In Samples folder BuildScripts is PowerShell script sample to autogenerate build report with Git history as part of build.

 ##### Configuration values
-Although package includes configuration validations, it is very handy to see what exactly API configured from all JSONs (appsettings.json, appsettings.development.json, usersecret.json), Environment vairables, command line, system own configuration values etc.
+Although package includes configuration validations, it is very handy to see what exactly API configured from all JSONs (appsettings.json, appsettings.development.json, usersecret.json), Environment variables, command line, system own configuration values etc.

 Index page has extension method to set a list of string key+value pairs, which are then shown on page in "Configured values" section.